One-dimensional approximation of measures in Wasserstein distances: Conclusion

 \section{Conclusion}

-In this paper we have proposed a new variational problem, which serves as a method for approximating a probability measure with a measure uniformly distributed over a segment.
-In order to prove existence we have passed through a relaxed problem and the definition of a new functional on the space of probability measures, the length functional, that generalizes the notion of length of the support of a measure.
-As a tool for our analysis we have also generalized Golab's Theorem to the case of a sequence of sets converging in the Kuratowski sense.
-Even though existence for the original problem was proved in a particular case, for measures in $\mathbb{R}^2$ not giving mass to small sets.
-We have also managed to prove interesting properties of the solutions of the relaxed problem in any dimension, {\em e.g.} $L^\infty$ bounds and Ahlfors regularity.
+In this paper we have proposed a new variational problem, which serves as a method for approximating a probability measure with a measure uniformly distributed over a one-dimensional continuum.
+In order to prove existence, we have passed through a relaxed problem and the definition of a new functional on the space of probability measures, the length functional, that generalizes the notion of length of the support of a measure.
+As a tool for our analysis we have also generalized \Golab's Theorem to the case of a sequence of possibly unbounded sets converging in the Kuratowski sense.
+We then have shown that solutions of the relaxed problems are, in fact, solutions to the original one whenever the original measure does not give mass to 1-rectifiable sets of $\RR^d$.
+We also have proved an elementary regularity properties of the optimal sets, in the form of an Ahlfors regularity estimate.

-There are still many open questions left, for instance \begin{itemize} \item Does the support of minimizers have loops or are they trees? \item What is the regularity of the optimal $\Sigma$?
-Can we adapt the theory in \cite{morgan1994m} and conclude they are locally $C^{1,\alpha}$ curves? \item If $\nu_\Lambda$ is a solution to \eqref{problem.shape_optimization_relaxed}, what is the rate of convergence of $\nu_\Lambda \xrightarrow[\Lambda \to 0]{\star} \rho_0$? \item The blow-up analysis done in section \ref{section.blowup} is very similar to the arguments done in \cite{santambrogio2005blow} for the blow-up of average distance minimizers.
-However, the argment is applied to the excess measure and not to the entire solution.
-Can we use similar tools to study the blow-ups of the optimal networks in our problem as well? \item What are the Euler-Lagrange equations of \eqref{problem.shape_optimization_relaxed}?
-Can we use it to propose efficient numerical algorithms to solve it? \end{itemize}
+There are still many open questions left, such as: \begin{itemize} \item Does the support of minimizers have loops or are they trees? \item What is the regularity of the optimal $\Sigma$?
+Can we adapt the theory in \cite{morgan1994m} and conclude they are locally $C^{1,\alpha}$ curves? \item If $\nu_\Lambda$ is a solution to \eqref{problem.shape_optimization_relaxed}, what is the rate of convergence of $\nu_\Lambda \xrightharpoonup[\Lambda \to 0]{\star} \rho_0$? \item The blow-up analysis in Section \ref{section.blowup} is very similar to the arguments in \cite{santambrogio2005blow} for the blow-up of average distance minimizers.
+However, the argument is applied to the excess measure and not to the entire solution.
+Can we use similar tools to study the blow-ups of the optimal networks in our problem as well? \item What are the Euler-Lagrange equations of \eqref{problem.shape_optimization_relaxed}? \item Could we find (efficient) numerical algorithms to solve this problem? \end{itemize} Some progress has been made on a few of these questions: for instance in~\cite{MachadoThesis}, it is proven in a simplified setting (when $\rho_0$ is a finite sum of Dirac masses) that the solution is supported on a tree; in~\cite{MachadoPhaseField}, a phase-field approach is suggested to approximate Problem~\eqref{problem.shape_optimization}, which could lead to (still complicated) numerical methods and simulations.